dmbarbour/glas/docs/GlasDesign.md

 * **load:ModuleID** - Modules are currently identified by UTF-8 strings such as `"foo"`.
 File extension is elided.
 We search for the named module locally then on `GLAS_PATH`.
 * **log:Message** - Response is unit.
 Arbitrary output message, useful for progress reports, debugging, code change proposals, etc..

-Load failure may occur due to missing modules, ambiguity, dependency cyles, failure by the compile program, etc. The compile program decides what to do after a load fails, e.g. fail the compile or continue with fallback.
-Cause of failure is not visible to the compile program but may implicitly be reported to the programmer.
+Load failures may occur due to missing modules, ambiguous files (e.g. if we have both `foo.g0` and subdirectory `foo/`), dependency cyles, failure of the compiler function, etc. A compiler can continue with load failures.
+Cause of failure should implicitly be logged for access by the developers.

+A language may expose these effects to the programmer in context of compile-time metaprogramming.
+For example, these effects are explicitly supported by language-g0 macro calls.

 ### Data Printer